rajeshd2091/kubernetesmyths/docs/workload_myths/Kubernetes_automatically_roll_back_failed_deployment.md

-# Myth 3: Kubernetes automatically roll back failed deployment
+# Myth: Kubernetes automatically roll back failed Deployment
 A team deployed a new version of their application, expecting Kubernetes to roll it back automatically if something went wrong.
 Unfortunately, the deployment failed, but instead of rolling back, Kubernetes left it in a bad state.
 The team was surprised—wasn't Kubernetes supposed to handle this automatically?

 ### Why This Myth Exists?